nicolas-cusan/breakpoint-helper/README.md

 export default bph('meta');
 ```

-To make this method work there needs to be a `.breakpoint-helper` class in your stylesheet whose `font-family` value is a serialized string of breakpoints names and values:
+To make this method work there needs to be a `.breakpoint-helper` class in your stylesheet whose `font-family` value is a serialized string of breakpoint names and values:

 ```css
 .breakpoint-helper {